Age-Old Wisdom meets Modern Tools

 ‘Galeux d’Eysines’ is often called the peanut pumpkin for obvious reasons.
 The flesh makes tasty pies and other goodies.

 The warts are created by the build-up of excess sugars in the flesh.
 In other words, the more peanuts, the tastier the flesh is.
 Needless-to-say, I’m making pumpkin bread, cheesecake and pie from it.
 And, I’m saving the seeds to grow next year.

 Another heirloom pumpkin I love is muted blue-gray Jarrahdale from Australia.
 It’s ribbed and changes colors, from blue to musty peach, as it ages.
 The flesh is bright orange, dry and sweet.
 I’ve grown it for years, because it stores well and for its ghostly color.

 ‘Jarrahdale’, a ghostly pumpkin from Australia stores well for up to nine months.

-Outside, fill your containers and pots and doorsteps with squash and gourds for a seasonal display!
+If you have an outdoor patio or area, fill your containers and pots and doorsteps with harvest goodness for a very seasonal display.

 And for something else natural …

 So, as you carefully select your Thanksgiving menu items, pick up some unusual pumpkins and gourds—that are both decorative and edible!

 A lifelong gardener shares the endless lessons she’s learned from her garden over the years, in hopes of making your own gardening just that much easier!
 Read along for advice, photos, and more.